-Mornington Peninsula Shire will ease burn off restrictions on small properties throughout October 2019 to allow residents to burn off for fire prevention purposes.
+Mornington Peninsula Shire will again ease burn off restrictions on small properties throughout October 2020 to allow residents to burn off for fire prevention purposes.

-For the month of October 2019, Open Air Burning is permitted only on Fridays and Saturdays between 9am and 4pm on land less than 1500 square metres, provided that:
+For the month of October 2020, Open Air Burning is permitted only on Fridays and Saturdays between 9am and 4pm on land between 500 and 1500 square metres, provided that:

 - no more than 1 cubic metre of vegetation is burnt at any one time

 - the fire is not within 10 metres of any neighbouring dwelling

 - the General Fire Safety Provisions are followed at all times.